Who is at Risk for Cataracts?

 What is an Intraocular Lens (IOL)?

 Surgery to treat cataracts is an outpatient procedure where an eye surgeon removes the clouded natural lens and replaces it with an artificial lens (IOL).
-There are many different options when it comes to IOLs, for a description of the options visit our lifestyle lens page.
+There are many different options when it comes to IOLs, for a description of the options visit our Lens Options for Cataract Surgery page.

 Are Lasers Used in Cataract Surgery?

-We now perform Laser Refractive Cataract Surgery using the femtosecond laser in addition to performing traditional cataract surgery.
+We now performing Laser Cataract Surgery using the femtosecond laser in addition to performing traditional cataract surgery.
 Specialty Eye Institute formerly TLC Eyecare & Laser Centers was the first practice in Michigan to use this state-of-the-art technology.

 What Should I Expect the Day of Surgery?